Trivia Crack maker Etermax launches Words & Ladders mobile game

 Etermax, the Argentine studio that made Trivia Crack and Word Crack, has launched Words & Ladders, a new mobile game where players solve riddles.

-Words & Ladders is now available worldwide for free on Android and iOS in English, Spanish, Portuguese, French, Italian and German.
+Words & Ladders is now available worldwide for free on Android and iOS in English, Spanish, Portuguese, French, Italian ,and German.
 Inspired by the ancient Indian board game Moksha Patam, Words & Ladders brings a lively and colorful version to mobile devices that, in addition to entertaining, stimulates lateral thinking with riddles in order to advance in the game, the company said.

 Etermax product owner Federico Segovia said in a statement that the game is aimed at curious minds.
 It emphasizes the value of words as a tool to streamline thinking and share knowledge with friends, family, and other users.
 He said you can play Words & Ladders at any time and in any place, fine-tuning your memory, improving your vocabulary, and testing your popular culture knowledge, with thousands of puzzles.

 The game highlights the funny Gallerino, who needs the help of the wisest players to discover the hidden words on the steps towards the goal.
-The challenger must reach the top of an ascending board of 100 squares (kind of like the Chutes & Ladders board game), while facing the skills of friends, family or random opponents by correctly answering the puzzles that are presented on the climb.
+The challenger must reach the top of an ascending board of 100 squares (kind of like Chutes & Ladders), while facing the skills of friends, family or random opponents by correctly answering the puzzles that are presented on the climb.
 Whoever proves to be the fastest will win the game.

-Coins along the way or those purchased at the integrated shopping store and mission prizes provide benefits during the game.
-The winner of the game receives a medal, which allows users to win rewards by completing and unlocking park attractions in the section with floating islands.
+You earn coins, or buy them at store, and they provide benefits in the game.
+The winner of a game receives a medal, which gives you rewards by completing and unlocking park attractions in the section with floating islands.

 To start the game, the player spins the wheel, which will indicate the number of squares a player will advance.
 After landing on a square, players must answer a riddle by filling in the correct word in less than 30 seconds.